ayjays132/chain_of_thought_wrapper/README.md

 # 🚀 NeuroReasoner Chain-of-Thought Toolkit

-**NeuroReasoner** wraps any Hugging Face model with always-on chain-of-thought (CoT) prompting, a lightweight retrieval system and persistent memories.
-A simple Streamlit GUI lets you chat with the model and toggle self-consistency.
-Everything runs locally using free models.
+**NeuroReasoner** is a small but capable playground for chain-of-thought prompting, retrieval augmented generation and persistent memories.
+Everything runs locally with free Hugging Face models and a lightweight Streamlit GUI.

 ---